Frequently Asked Questions about Mercer (aka MRSA)

 ~ Click each link to take you to the answer ~

-Mercer Staph infection is also described with phrases like “Staph Superbug” and “MRSA Staph infection.
+Mercer is also described with phrases like “Staph Superbug” and “MRSA Staph infection“.
 All of these phrases refer to the same infection and medical condition.
-Mercer, or MRSA is an infection with the bacteria Staph aureus that is resistant to many antibiotics and Mercer can be a very serious or life-threatening infection.
-Find out more about what MRSA is and what Staph infections are.
+Mercer, or MRSA is an infection with the bacteria Staph aureus that is resistant to many antibiotics and a Mercer infection can be a very serious or life-threatening infection.
+Click this link to find out more about MRSA and Staph infections.

 What is the MRSA Disease?

 MRSA disease is an infection caused by the bacteria MRSA, which is short for methicillin resistant Staphylococcus aureus.
 MRSA is caused by Staphylococcus aureus or "Staph," that has acquired an immunity or resistance to the penicillin type of antibiotics.
 MRSA can be acquired at a hospital or health care facility (HA-MRSA) or in the community in places like gyms, shopping centers, schools, etc (CA-MRSA).
 Find out more about what is MRSA and how to protect yourself.

 What is Staph and what is Staph Infection?

 What is Staph?
 "Staph" is an abbreviation for the bacteria "Staphylococcus".
 Staph is a common skin bacteria that lives on most people and normally doesn’t cause any problems.
 It can cause mild infections in the body if you get a cut or scrape.
 There are actually many types of Staph.
 Staph aureus is a more specific strain of "Staph" bacteria that is normally present on about 30% of the population.
 This strain of Staph can be more toxic to the body if the right conditions are present.
 Staph aureus bacteria can also become very resistant to antibiotics, becoming MRSA – Methicillin Resistant Staphylococcus aureus.